syncfusion-content/flutter-docs/Flutter/datagrid/sorting.md

 # Sorting in Flutter Datagrid (SfDataGrid)

 The Datagrid provides the built-in support to sort one or more columns by setting the [SfDataGrid.allowSorting](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGrid/allowSorting.html) property to true.
 When sorting is applied, the datagrid automatically rearranges the data to match with the current sort criteria.
-When `SfDataGrid.allowSorting` is true, you can sort the data simply by tapping the column header.
+When the `SfDataGrid.allowSorting` is true, sort the data by tapping the column header.

 By default, the datagrid shows an unsort icon on every column header to indicate that sorting is enabled in the respective column.
 When sorting is applied to columns, datagrid shows a respective sort icon in the column header to indicate the sort direction.

 ## Programmatic sorting

-The datagrid provides support to sort the columns programmatically.
-You can manually define the [SortColumnDetails](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SortColumnDetails-class.html) objects, and add them in the [SfDataGrid.source.sortedColumns](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/DataGridSource/sortedColumns.html) collection.
-The datagrid sorts the data based on the `SortColumnDetails` objects added to this collection.
-If you want to perform sorting at run time, you should call [SfDataGrid.source.sort()](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/DataGridSource/sort.html) method after adding the `SortColumnDetails` to the `SfDataGrid.source.sortedColumns` collection.
+The Datagrid provides support to sort the columns programmatically.
+Manually define the [SortColumnDetails](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SortColumnDetails-class.html) objects, and add them in the [SfDataGrid.source.sortedColumns](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/DataGridSource/sortedColumns.html) collection.
+The Datagrid sorts the data based on the `SortColumnDetails` objects added to this collection.
+If you want to perform sorting at runtime, call [SfDataGrid.source.sort()](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/DataGridSource/sort.html) method after adding the `SortColumnDetails` to the `SfDataGrid.source.sortedColumns` collection.

 The `SortColumnDetails` object holds the following two properties: